Schedule of Class Sessions (Replays Available)

 Step 5.
 Start producing food year round for you and your community

-In this 10 week self-study course, professional engineer, Rob Avis, will walk you through the step by step process he uses to design world class passive solar greenhouses for his clients.
+In this 10 module self-study course, professional engineer, Rob Avis, will walk you through the step by step process he uses to design world class passive solar greenhouses for his clients.
 At the end of the course you will have created a beautiful, functional design, that will the be the beginning of a passive solar greenhouse customized to your goals and your climate.

 "As a market gardener I have found my greenhouse to be absolutely integral to the profit of our farm.
 Now we can produce year round." -Curtis Stone, Green City Acres.

 Having a passive solar greenhouse gives you more options in producing your own highly nutritious food and creating valuable products for your community.